sanjay-thiyagarajan/Prescribe/README.md

 ## Accomplishments that we are proud of

 So as of now, we are newbies to the world of hackathons and we hope to explore this fantastic arena more.
-First of all, we are Thankful to Hero Hacks,(it’s sponsors) and MLH for letting us participate in this hackathon.
-More than anything we enjoyed building the application in the given time frame and even more happy that we were able to think of a solution to the problem to solace our community, On top of all this we are absolutely certain that the bonding of our team members has increased to a next level.
-And now We are looking forward to participating in more hackathons, thanks to MLH and the sponsors.
+First of all, we are thankful to HackMIT team for letting us participate in this hackathon.
+More than anything we enjoyed building the application in the given time frame and even more happy that we were able to think of a solution to the problem to solace our community

-## What's next for Health-Heroes
+## What's next for Prescribe

 -	Our first plan of action would be to reach out to clinics or small-scale medical organizations and propose this idea of an application to them.
 -	Connecting pharmacists with this app to make the delivering process of medicines much smoother.